sul-dlss-labs/engineering-design-adrs/0010-prescat-migration.md

        B.  a replica of the first machine
             - running the app, redis, workers, but having a distinct storage root avail to BOTH machines (i.e. both machines in the pair access the 2 logical storage roots)

+- Should we run 1 instance of the PostgresDB that provides service for all pairs?
+Or should each pair be an island, running its own database?
+- If we decide to run a single database shared by all pairs can we run it as a Postgres cluster, with DB nodes on each primary node?
+This would remove the single PostgresDB as a point of failure.

 ## Proposed Steps